SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 Reference counting applies only to instances of classes.
-Structures and enumerations are value types, not reference types, and are not stored and passed by reference.
+Structures and enumerations are value types, not reference types, and aren't stored and passed by reference.

 .. _AutomaticReferenceCounting_HowARCWorks: